thiilins/thiilins/README_EN.md

 ---

-## 🛠️ Beyond Code
+## 🛠️ Beyond Code (Identity & Mindset)

-- **Mentorship:** Passionate about teaching and developing new talents, with previous experience as an IT instructor.
+My way of working reflects who I am and what I believe in.
+I understand that technology is about people and processes:

+- **🧩 Architect's Reasoning (Lego):** I am passionate about structure.
+In code, I seek the same precision and order I find when building complex Legos: every piece has its place to ensure the stability of the whole.
+- **🗺️ Exploration and Autonomy (Games):** As a fan of open-world games, I bring this mindset to work: focus, patience to solve challenges, and the autonomy to creatively explore the best technical solutions.
+- **📚 Plural Repertory (Reading):** My passion for reading—from Brazilian classics to philosophy—provides me with the empathy needed to understand different client and user profiles, translating human needs into code.
+- **🤝 Social Legacy:** I believe in the power of technology to transform lives.
+With years of experience in social projects, I focus on mentorship and leaving a positive impact wherever I go.
-- **Resilience:** A journey forged in practice from an early age, with an absolute focus on autonomy and ownership.
+- **⚡ Street Smart Resilience:** A trajectory forged in practice and real-world problem-solving from an early age, which gives me an unwavering sense of ownership in any project.
-- **Street Smart:** Ability to read client needs and manage expectations before they even become technical tickets.

 <h4 align="center">Let's connect and create the next big impact together! 🌍</h4>